1 hr 10 mins

 Makes:About 2 quarts

-Salting the cabbage and letting it sit helps draw out some of the moisture that plagues most coleslaw.
+A tasty coleslaw recipe is easy to make.
+Start by salting the cabbage and letting it sit to help draw out some of the moisture that plagues most coleslaw.
 And the dressing here is light and creamy with a vinegary punch.
 For some flair, add chopped fresh herbs like parsley, chives, or dill.

 1 small head of green or red cabbage (about 2 pounds)